munna7776/currency-converter/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 <h3>Laravel Currency Converter</h3>
-Thanks to [amrshawky](https://github.com/amrshawky) for creating the awesome [Laravel currency converter](https://github.com/amrshawky/laravel-currency) package that we have used in this course!!
+Thanks to <a href="https://github.com/amrshawky">amrshawky</a> for creating the awesome <a href="https://github.com/amrshawky/laravel-currency">Laravel currency converter</a> package that we have used in this course!!